 Having enough space to store all of your possessions can be a daily struggle.
 It can be all too easy to throw things into the garage with no sense of logic or order, which means that you really can’t find what your need when you need it, and that you aren’t maximising the space you have.
-But with clever garage storage ideas, you can make that headache a thing of the past.
+But with these clever garage storage ideas you can make that headache a thing of the past.

 Sliding ceiling storage

 Yes, your garage floor might be covered in junk, but there’s a good chance that your ceilings are bare and simply crying out for a storage solution.
 This is a great weekend project for a DIY enthusiast – just install some wooden beams and put some crates on wheels and you have an innovative garage storage solution.

 Plus, the ceiling is a great place to store things like power tools outside of the reach of small children.